Even though Jenna Herder can kick some butt, she has a heart — and home — that glitters.

-After throwing some elbows, practicing some choke holds and making her knees count, Herder retires to her private space that she shares with five chihuahua-mixes, dangly chandeliers and fairy lights.
+After throwing some elbows and practicing some choke holds, Herder retires to her private space that she shares with five Chihuahua mixes, dangly chandeliers and fairy lights.
 If she has some spare time, she might fill an order for her homemade nail polish business, Lacquistry.

 Girls can do Krav, too

 In high school, she remembers wrestling with guy friends and boyfriends and their remarks about her strength.